 1) During the primary authentication procedure, the AUSF interacts with the UDM in order to fetch authentication information such as subscription credentials (e.g. AKA Authentication vectors) and the authentication method using the Nudm_UEAuthentication_Get Request service operation.

 2) In the response, the UDM may also indicate to the AUSF whether the AKMA Anchor key needs to be generated for the UE.
-If the AKMA indication is included, the UDM shall also include the RID of the UE .
+If the AKMA indication is included, the UDM shall also include the RID of the UE and AKMARoamingServiceControlList.

 3) If the AUSF receives the AKMA indication from the UDM, the AUSF shall store the KAUSF and generate the AKMA Anchor Key (KAKMA) and the A-KID from KAUSF after the primary authentication procedure is successfully completed.

-4) After AKMA key material is generated, the AUSF selects the AAnF as defined in clause 6.7, and shall send the generated A-KID and KAKMA to the AAnF together with the SUPI of the UE using the Naanf_AKMA_KeyRegistration Request service operation.
+4) After AKMA key material is generated, the AUSF selects the AAnF as defined in clause 6.7, and shall send the generated A-KID, KAKMA and AKMARoamingServiceControlList to the AAnF together with the SUPI of the UE using the Naanf_AKMA_KeyRegistration Request service operation.
 The AAnF shall store the latest information sent by the AUSF.

 NOTE 1: The AUSF need not store any AKMA key material after delivery to the AAnF.